 4.5.
 The assets and income of the Society may be used only for purposes set out in this Constitution.
 No Member shall derive financial benefit from the assets or income of the Society.
 Any person or party incurring expenses on behalf of the Society, and for the purposes set out in this Constitution, shall not be reimbursed excessively.

 5.1 General Assemblies

-5.1.2 At General Assemblies, ten Members shall constitute a quorum.
+5.1.2 At General Assemblies, ten Members participating in the event shall constitute a quorum.
 Members may send any number of representatives to a General Assembly, but only one shall be designated by the Member to speak and vote on behalf of the Member in any particular discussion.

 5.1.3 The General Assembly shall establish and adopt its own rules of procedure.

-5.1.4 The General Assembly, having heard the report of the Council, including a financial report and a statement (written or otherwise) by the Society’s Auditors, shall consider the accounts of the Society for the past year and elect two auditors for the forthcoming year.
+5.1.4 The General Assembly, having heard the report of the Council and Bureau, including a financial report and a statement (written or otherwise) by the Society’s Auditor, shall decide whether to approve the accounts of the Society for the past year.
+The General Assembly shall appoint an auditor for the forthcoming year.